-As noted above, a duty drawback is a reimbursement of particular fees, duties and taxes that were originally collected upon the importation of goods into the U.S. These refunds only happen under certain circumstances:
+As noted above, a duty drawback is a reimbursement of particular fees, duties, and taxes that were originally collected upon the importation of goods into the U.S. These refunds only happen under certain circumstances:

-There are many different types of U.S. drawback and aspects under which you can make a claim to recover fees, duties or taxes paid on merchandise.
+There are many different types of U.S. drawbacks and aspects under which you can make a claim to recover fees, duties or taxes paid on merchandise.
 It is also important to know the different codes to file under when it’s time to apply for your drawback.

 Valid claims include the following: